-Tutoring: I am available for tutoring Monday, Tuesday, and Thursday mornings before school; and on Thursdays after school.
+Tutoring: I am generally available for tutoring and make-up work Tuesday, Thursday, and Friday mornings before school; and after school on Tuesdays-Thursdays.
+I am also available during A-advocate period for tutoring and make-up work.
 I will do my best to accommodate any student.
 Students should let me know when they want to meet with me.

 Room number: My classroom is located in room #2007.